ggianini/Delphix_Ansible_Playbooks/README.md

     ansible-playbook -i inventory -e @vars.yml playbook.yml
     ```

-    Replace `playbook.yml` with the name of your chosen playbook.
+    Replace `playbook.yml` with the name of your chosen playbook. (test.yml is a good example to start)

     ⚠️ **Pro Tip**: Configure inventory and vars_file directly in `ansible.cfg` for a smoother voyage.